Denver,

 by prospectors on the banks of Cherry Creek in 1858.

-the fire are the narrow, long brick structures built along lower
+narrow brick structures built along lower Blake, Market and

 Lower